npm-wharf/mcgonagall/README.md

 ## Specifications

-Both specifications attempt to eliminate Kubernetes implementation details where possible and focus on minimal information needed to define our system as a collection of services and configuration that can then be deployed to an available cluster with a list of possible scaling variations depending on target cluster size.
+Both specifications attempt to eliminate Kubernetes implementation details where possible and focus on minimal information needed to define our system as a collection of resources and configuration that can then be deployed to an available cluster with a list of possible scaling variations depending on target cluster size.

 # Specification Format